Job Title: Recreation Coordinator

 Responsibilities and duties may include, but are not limited to, the following:

-- Plans, organizes and coordinates assigned recreation program and/or community service activities and provides input to the development of program and operational policies and procedures.
+• Plans, organizes and coordinates assigned youth and teen recreation programs and/or community service activities and provides input to the development of program and operational policies and procedures.

 Education and Experience Guidelines:

 Any combination of education and experience that would provide the required knowledge and abilities is qualifying.
 A typical path to obtain the required knowledge and abilities would be:

 • A Bachelor’s degree required within 1 year of employment.